Best Kept Secrets

 MORNING: You’ll start the morning with a ride inland where you can choose between two options:

 - OPTION: Take an easy 10-15 minute hike to visit a striking geological marvel called "the Organ of Roussillon" (Les Orgues de Roussillon).
 Erosion has created pillars of sandstone that are striking against the mountainous backdrop.

-Then you'll continue to your main destination, one of the "Most Beautiful Villages of France", the feudal hilltop village of Castelnou, which iscrowned with an ancient castle.
+Then you'll continue to your main destination, one of the "Most Beautiful Villages of France", a feudal hilltop village, which is crowned with an ancient castle.

-LUNCH: You’ll have lunch in the medieval village of Castelnou.
-You'll eat on the terrace of a restaurant chosen for its sweeping views over the rolling landscape.
+LUNCH: You’ll have lunch in the medieval village on the terrace of a restaurant chosen for its sweeping views over the rolling landscape.

 AFTERNOON: Lunch will be followed by some free time to explore the castle and do some wine tasting or stroll around the village on your own.
 In the late afternoon, you'll have a guided tour of the village before leaving.
 On the way back to Collioure, we'll make a stop in the small town of Thuir for a guided tour of the Bhyrr cellars where you'll discover an old-fashioned sweet red-wine based aperitif barely known outside France.

 DINNER: You will be free to choose your own restaurant in Collioure.